bagofcli.js

 *

-* @param {String} message: the error message string to be displayed
+* @param {string} message Error message to be displayed.

 */